 Mr. Rubin is one of the founders of the Hamilton Project, an economic policy project housed at the Brookings Institution that offers a strategic vision and innovative policy proposals on how to create a growing economy that benefits more Americans.

 Mr. Rubin is the author of The Yellow Pad: Making Better Decisions in an Uncertain World (2023) and In An Uncertain World: Tough Choices from Wall Street to Washington (with Jacob Weisberg), which was a New York Times best seller as well as named one of Business Week’s ten best business books of the year.
 He has also written op-eds on the U.S. economy and other topics in such publications as the New York Times and the Washington Post.

 Mr. Rubin is chairman emeritus of the Council on Foreign Relations.
 He is vice chairman of the board of trustees at the Mount Sinai Health System and chairman of the board of the Local Initiatives Support Corporation (LISC), which is the nation's leading community development support organization with thirty-eight offices nationwide.
-In June 2014, he completed a twelve-year term as a member of the Harvard Corporation and is now a member of its finance committee.
+From 2002-2014, he was a member of the Harvard Corporation and from 2016-2022, he served as a member of its Finance Committee.
 Mr. Rubin joined Centerview Partners in 2010 as a senior counselor of the firm.
 In his role at Centerview, he serves as a sounding board and advisor to clients across the firm’s various activities, bringing years of experience in finance and public policy.

 Mr. Rubin graduated summa cum laude from Harvard College in 1960 with an AB in economics.
 He received an LLB from Yale Law School in 1964 and attended the London School of Economics.
 He has received honorary degrees from Harvard, Yale, Columbia, and other universities.
 He was born in New York City in 1938 and is married to Judith Oxenberg Rubin, who served as the New York City commissioner of protocol for four years under Mayor David Dinkins.
 The Rubins have two children.